finoteloza549/To-Do-List/README.md

 ## Features
+- Responsive design
+- Interactive UI
+- use local storage

+## How to Use
+Open index.html in your browser.
 - Add tasks — Enter a task and click "Add Task" or press Enter
 - Delete tasks — Click the "Delete" button on any task
 - Mark complete — Check the checkbox to mark tasks as complete